This article introduces the scaling modes of Auto Scaling.

 - Automatically adjust the number of your ECS instances to lie between the MinSize and MaxSize you setup.

-Health check: Automatically release instances with status other than running according to policies you specify.
+- Health check: Automatically release instances with status other than Running according to the policies you specify.

 - Multimode: Combine multiple scaling modes when demand of your application is hard to predict.
 For example, you setup to scale out 20 ECS instances during 13:00 ~ 14:00 everyday, but the actual demand may need more instances, then you can use this scheduled scaling together with other scaling modes to better follow the demand changes.